isc-projects/kea/doc/sphinx/arm/install.rst

    versions).
 The Boost system library must also be installed.
    Installing a header-only version of Boost is no longer recommended.

--  OpenSSL (at least version 1.0.1) or Botan (at least version 1.9).
+-  OpenSSL (at least version 1.0.1) or Botan (at least version 2).
-   Note that OpenSSL version 1.0.2 or 1.1.0 or later and Botan version 2 or later are strongly recommended.
+   Note that OpenSSL version 1.0.2 or 1.1.0 or later is strongly recommended.

 -  log4cplus (at least version 1.0.3) development include headers.